 To complete this program satisfactorily, students must demonstrate the ability to perform tasks in their SCS development project(s) or Development Placement, to a satisfactory standard, and also to reflect on the experience and relate it back to their academic studies.
-Students must attend a minimum of 80% of scheduled language classes, seminars and fieldtrips, as well as achieve a grade of at least 60% in the Indonesian language component of the program.
+Students must attend a minimum of 80% of scheduled language classes, seminars and Case Study Visits (CSV), as well as achieve a grade of at least 60% in the Indonesian language component of the program.